Aruncus

 Aruncus is a genus of clump-forming herbaceous perennial plants in the family Rosaceae.
 Botanical opinion of the number of species differs, with from one to four species accepted.
-They are closely related to the genera Filipendula and Spiraea, and are native to mountainous damp woodland in temperate regions of the Northern Hemisphere.
+They are closely related to the genus Spiraea.
+Phylogenetic studies have shown that they are less closely related to the genus Filipendula, which is now placed in another subfamily, Rosoideae, whereas the species of these three genera look alike, and in the past were considered members of the single genus Spiraea.
+Aruncus is native to mountainous damp woodland in temperate regions of the Northern Hemisphere.
 Creamy white plumes of flowers are produced above veined and toothed leaflets.